Children's Literature: Lesson Plans and Resources

-A primary-grade lesson plan from Scholastic using this book by Eric Carle.
+A primary-grade lesson plan for this book by Eric Carle.
 See also Pancakes, Pancakes for another lesson plan using this book.

 The Phantom Tollbooth

-A lesson plan for grades 5-6.
+A Teacher Guide for this book bt Norman Justor.
 See also Finding Figurative Language in The Phantom Tollbooth.
-For a biography of Norman Justor, go to Scholastic.

 A brief synopsis followed by suggestions for using this book in a primary classroom.